Pakistani Chana Chaat Recipe (Easy Homemade Street-Style)

 Literally, Chana means chickpeas/ garbanzo beans.
 Chaat refers to savory snacks.

 Chana Chaat was initially introduced during the time of Mughal Emperor Shah Jahan in northern India (Uttar Pradesh).
-However, it has become popular among South Asian regions such as Pakistan, Bangladesh, Nepal, Myanmar, etc.ย
+However, it has become popular in South Asian countries such as Pakistan, Bangladesh, Nepal, and Myanmar.

 A closeup photo of Chana chaat.